32 years' jail for serial criminal who raped daughter at knifepoint

 She then persuaded her mother to let the man stay in the studio flat that the two women shared until he found alternative lodgings.
 She also found him a job as a forklift driver.

-The woman testified that when she returned home in the early hours of March 27, she found him drinking and staring angrily at the blank screen of the TV.
+The victim testified that when she returned home in the early hours of March 27 that year, she found him drinking and staring angrily at the blank TV screen.

 She drank with him for a while and then went to bed at about 3am.